varad-kulkarni172/healthlink-central/README.md

 4. **Set Up Environment Variables:**

-   - Create a `.env` file in the root directory.
+   - Create a `.env` file in the root directory.
-   - Add the following environment variables:
+   - Add the following environment variables:

      ```env
      MONGO_URI=your_mongodb_connection_string